-- “Descendants Of The Inca” was the original site for the Center For Traditional Textiles of Cusco, Peru and was developed to fulfill one of the Center’s goals, to share information with you and others about the Native American culture of the Andes.
+- Our goal is to give you a flavor of the rich culture of Inca people living today near the city of Cusco, once the capital of the Inca empire.
+The website was the original site for the Center For Traditional Textiles of Cusco, Peru and was developed to fulfill one of the Center’s goals, to share information with you and others about the Native American culture of the Andes.

-The Center is fortunate to have Nilda Callañaupa living in Cusco, Peru as founder, Director and President for more than a dozen years.
-During this time the Center has expanded to collaborate with nine villages and has a central museum, permanent exhibit, museum shop, and offices and dormitories for visiting weavers at its central location in Cusco at Av.
-Sol, near the site of the The Temple of the Sun.
+- The Center’s overall purpose is to help preserve and celebrate Andean textiles, improve the economy of the villages and assist weavers in carrying on a tradition practiced for more than 2000 years.
+The Center is fortunate to have Nilda Callañaup Alvarez, in Cusco, Peru as founder, Director and President for more than a dozen years.
+During this time the Center has expanded to collaborate with nine villages and has a central museum, permanent exhibit, museum shop, and offices and dormitories for visiting weavers at its central location in Cusco at Avenida Sol 603, near the site of the The Temple of the Sun.

 Director and President, Center for Traditional Textiles of Cusco, Peru